gasparian/ml-serving-template/README.md

 <p align="center"> <img src="https://github.com/gasparian/ml-serving-template/blob/main/pics/logo3.jpg" height=320/> </p>

 I think many of us are used to place trained ML models for inference right inside the web app with the rest of the logic.
-Usually, you load it once, when the app is started, and run smth like predict inside API handler functions.
+Usually, you load the model once, when the app is started, and then run smth like `predict` method from the API handlers.
 And you can keep doing that, when your models are small enough (like simple image classifiers/detectors) and/or you don't need to query a big amount of data to perform the calculations.
-**But** the problems start when you're trying to serve some really large model, like some modified ResNets or modern [transformers](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)), that can easily take >1..10 Gb of RAM/vRAM.
+**But** the problems start when you're trying to serve really large model, like some modified ResNets or modern [transformers](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)), that can easily take >1..10 Gb of RAM/vRAM.
 Or you need to perform some heavy map-reduce operation.
-And at this case, it can become too resource-consuming to scale your app coupled with such complex stuff.
+At this case, it can become too resource-consuming to scale your app coupled with such complex stuff.
-So I propose a pretty simple (and obvious) solution - just decouple the heavy model and the rest app logic and create a separate inference service that can be called from other apps via RPC.
+So I propose a pretty simple (and obvious) solution - just decouple the heavy model and the rest app logic and create a separate inference service that can be called from other apps via **RPC**.
 **Which gives you at least one important thing: you'll be able to independently scale client services, inference services, message bus and cache.**
-Here is a template that you can look at and use some ideas or implementation details in your projects.
+This repo is a template that you can look at and use some ideas or implementation details in your projects.

 ### Reference